 In no particular order, here are some ingredients that will thicken your smoothie and give you the smooth texture you are craving.
 First up are basic frozen fruits!
 When you are making your smoothie, it is common to put ice into the mixture.

-However, to thicken the drink, pre-freeze your selected fruits (and even vegetables) prior to making your smoothie.
+However, to thicken the drink, pre-freeze your selected fruits (and even vegetables) before making your smoothie.
 This will give you a thicker base to work with when adding less water.
 Simple yet effective!

 Flaxseeds – Golden or Brown is Perfect!